-On 25 August 1876, RLS and Walter Simpson began their canoe trip through Belgium and France.
+On 25 August 1876, Robert Louis Stevenson and Walter Simpson began their canoe trip through Belgium and France.
 This was to be a 200 mile journey which was plagued by bad weather – it rained almost every day of their trip.
-You can read about their journey in RLS’s An Inland Voyage (1878).
+You can read about their journey in Stevenson’s An Inland Voyage (1878).

 On this page you will find the route that RLS and Simpson took: the information from late August onwards contains details about their travels through rivers in northern France.

 RLS and Simpson begin their journey at Antwerp.